z-carlson/backgroundGen/README.md

-# backgroundGen
+# Background Generator
-Simple background generator exercise
+This background generator was created as an exercise for "The Complete Web Developer in 2019: Zero to Mastery" on Udemy.com